joebentaylor1995/infinite-scroll-with-parallax/README.md

-# Infinite Scroll With Parallax (Tutorial Project)
+# The Never Ending Story: Building a Seamless Infinite Scroll Experience with Lenis + GSAP

 This project is a simple front-end tutorial demo showing how to build: